-You no longer have an excuse to avoid games since you can play them anywhere, anytime with your iPad.
+You no longer have an excuse to avoid games since you can play them anywhere, anytime with your iPad, iPhone or any brand of tablet.
 Below are 10 favorites for you to consider.

 Elevate challenges players with daily activities designed to improve cognitive skills such as reading, math, listening, writing and speaking.
 This personalized brain training program measures and tracks progress made in areas like speed to complete tasks, memory and concentration levels.

 There are different games to keep boomers stimulated.
 One goal of this iOS app is to provide ongoing challenges that ensure the user is encouraged to improve performance.

 Blek is a popular game featuring intricate puzzles manipulated by touch screens and art.
 Players are challenged to create patterns to advance in the game.
 While this game sounds a bit simple, it has proven to have a steady following of players.
 Blek is available at the Apple store.

 This iOS app was designed by neuroscientists to improve cognitive functioning.
 There are intelligence games, memory puzzles, and educational challenges offered by CogniFit.
 Users have fun while working on a variety of games.
 User performance is tracked so that users can compare their scores with other players.